Woodbridge MuseumCommunity Heritage Building, Whisstock's Place, Tide Mill Way, Woodbridge, IP12 1FP, United Kingdom

 Chronological displays trace the evolution of Woodbridge from an Anglo Saxon settlement, to a medieval market town, port and ship building centre and then a garrison town during the Napoleonic wars.

-By 1801 the town was the fourth largest in Suffolk but the arrival of the railway in 1859 took away much of the maritime trade.
+Woodbridge was the fourth largest in Suffolk in the early 1800's until arrival of the railway in 1859 took away much of the maritime trade.

 Don’t Miss: Thomas Seckford, the Tudor lawyer who was the father of British cartography, and Edward FitzGerald, the translator of the Rubáiyat of Omar Khayyám.